hasii2011/versionoverlord/README.md

 hasiicommon,0.0.7,0.1.0
 ```

-Again assuming the previously mentioned environment variables are set the following CLI invocation;
+Again assuming, the previously mentioned environment variables are set the following CLI invocation;

 ```
 updateDependencies